STORE Capital (NYSE:STOR) Issues FY 2022 Earnings Guidance

 STORE Capital (NYSE:STOR – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided EPS guidance of $2.180-$2.220 for the period.
 The company issued revenue guidance of -.

-STORE Capital (NYSE:STOR – Get Rating) last issued its quarterly earnings data on Wednesday, February 23rd.
-The real estate investment trust reported $0.28 earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.49 by ($0.21).
-STORE Capital had a return on equity of 5.08% and a net margin of 34.29%.
-The firm had revenue of $209.23 million during the quarter, compared to analyst estimates of $201.56 million.
-During the same quarter in the previous year, the firm posted $0.44 earnings per share.
-STORE Capital’s quarterly revenue was up 21.0% compared to the same quarter last year.
-Sell-side analysts expect that STORE Capital will post 2.13 earnings per share for the current year.
+STORE Capital (NYSE:STOR – Get Rating) last released its quarterly earnings data on Wednesday, February 23rd.
+The real estate investment trust reported $0.28 EPS for the quarter, missing the Zacks’ consensus estimate of $0.49 by ($0.21).
+The business had revenue of $209.23 million during the quarter, compared to analyst estimates of $201.56 million.
+STORE Capital had a net margin of 34.29% and a return on equity of 5.08%.
+The firm’s revenue was up 21.0% on a year-over-year basis.
+During the same quarter in the previous year, the company posted $0.44 EPS.
+Research analysts anticipate that STORE Capital will post 2.11 earnings per share for the current fiscal year.

-STOR has been the subject of several research analyst reports.
-Jefferies Financial Group cut shares of STORE Capital from a buy rating to a hold rating and cut their target price for the company from $39.00 to $37.00 in a research note on Monday, January 10th.
-Capital One Financial restated an overweight rating on shares of STORE Capital in a research note on Friday, January 21st.
-BMO Capital Markets cut shares of STORE Capital from a market perform rating to an underperform rating and dropped their price objective for the company from $37.00 to $29.00 in a research note on Monday, March 7th.
+STOR has been the subject of a number of recent research reports.
+Capital One Financial reiterated an overweight rating on shares of STORE Capital in a report on Friday, January 21st.
+Morgan Stanley dropped their price target on shares of STORE Capital from $36.00 to $35.00 and set an equal weight rating for the company in a research note on Monday, March 7th.
+BMO Capital Markets cut shares of STORE Capital from a market perform rating to an underperform rating and dropped their price target for the company from $37.00 to $29.00 in a research note on Monday, March 7th.
 Zacks Investment Research cut shares of STORE Capital from a buy rating to a hold rating in a research note on Tuesday, February 15th.
-Finally, Mizuho dropped their price objective on shares of STORE Capital from $37.00 to $33.00 in a research note on Thursday, January 20th.
-One analyst has rated the stock with a sell rating, six have assigned a hold rating and two have issued a buy rating to the company.
-According to data from MarketBeat.com, STORE Capital currently has an average rating of Hold and a consensus target price of $35.25.
+Finally, Jefferies Financial Group cut shares of STORE Capital from a buy rating to a hold rating and dropped their price target for the company from $39.00 to $37.00 in a research note on Monday, January 10th.
+One analyst has rated the stock with a sell rating, six have given a hold rating and one has given a buy rating to the company’s stock.
+According to data from MarketBeat, STORE Capital currently has an average rating of Hold and a consensus price target of $34.86.

-A number of large investors have recently modified their holdings of STOR.
-NEXT Financial Group Inc lifted its position in STORE Capital by 16.7% during the 4th quarter.
-NEXT Financial Group Inc now owns 2,668 shares of the real estate investment trust’s stock valued at $92,000 after purchasing an additional 382 shares during the period.
-Virtu Financial LLC lifted its position in STORE Capital by 5.0% during the 4th quarter.
-Virtu Financial LLC now owns 10,059 shares of the real estate investment trust’s stock valued at $346,000 after purchasing an additional 483 shares during the period.
-Cetera Investment Advisers acquired a new position in STORE Capital during the 4th quarter valued at about $382,000.
-Allstate Corp acquired a new position in STORE Capital during the 4th quarter valued at about $390,000.
-Finally, Guggenheim Capital LLC lifted its position in STORE Capital by 16.8% during the 4th quarter.
-Guggenheim Capital LLC now owns 14,963 shares of the real estate investment trust’s stock valued at $515,000 after purchasing an additional 2,156 shares during the period.
-84.64% of the stock is currently owned by hedge funds and other institutional investors.
+Large investors have recently bought and sold shares of the stock.
+BlackRock Inc. boosted its position in shares of STORE Capital by 4.3% during the 4th quarter.
+BlackRock Inc. now owns 27,906,158 shares of the real estate investment trust’s stock worth $959,974,000 after purchasing an additional 1,157,044 shares during the period.
+Goldman Sachs Group Inc. lifted its holdings in STORE Capital by 88.8% during the 4th quarter.
+Goldman Sachs Group Inc. now owns 1,598,614 shares of the real estate investment trust’s stock worth $54,992,000 after buying an additional 751,958 shares in the last quarter.
+Parametric Portfolio Associates LLC lifted its holdings in STORE Capital by 6.0% during the 4th quarter.
+Parametric Portfolio Associates LLC now owns 411,448 shares of the real estate investment trust’s stock worth $14,154,000 after buying an additional 23,162 shares in the last quarter.
+Millennium Management LLC lifted its holdings in STORE Capital by 24.1% during the 4th quarter.
+Millennium Management LLC now owns 187,541 shares of the real estate investment trust’s stock worth $6,451,000 after buying an additional 36,411 shares in the last quarter.
+Finally, State of Tennessee Treasury Department lifted its holdings in STORE Capital by 28.3% during the 4th quarter.
+State of Tennessee Treasury Department now owns 136,029 shares of the real estate investment trust’s stock worth $4,679,000 after buying an additional 30,000 shares in the last quarter.
+84.64% of the stock is owned by hedge funds and other institutional investors.

 STORE Capital Corp. operates as an internally managed net-lease real estate investment trust.
 The firm engages in the acquisition, investment, management, and ownership of single tenant operational real estate properties.
 The company was founded by Mary Fedewa, Morton H. Fleischer, Christopher H. Volk, Catherine Long, Michael J.